stoneboat/rp-benchmark/README.md

 # rp-benchmark

-`rp-benchmark` supports empirical study of random projection (RP) as a privacy-preserving approach for statistical learning.
-The repo is intended as a small, configurable benchmark where users can plug in mechanisms, datasets, and downstream tasks, then evaluate RP-based algorithms under a common experiment runner and reporting pipeline.
+`rp-benchmark` supports empirical study of privacy mechanisms for statistical learning.
+It started as a configurable benchmark for random-projection (RP) mechanisms and now also includes a standalone implementation of the NDIS-calibrated Gaussian mechanism for Gaussian-output algorithms.

+The repository currently has two complementary experiment paths:

+- The original `rpbench` path: RP-style private releases of augmented regression data `[X | y]`, evaluated through the shared OLS benchmark runner and report builder.
+- The `ndis_gaussian` path: a generic wrapper for algorithms that output a Gaussian pair `(mu, Sigma)`.
+The wrapper calibrates an additive covariance inflation `tau * I` from the algorithm's NDIS sensitivity bound, then samples the private release from `N(mu, Sigma + tau * I)`.

+The `ndis_gaussian` package is intentionally separate from `rpbench`: it does not import from `rpbench`, while the standalone demo scripts may reuse `rpbench` dataset adapters.

 Current implementation status:

-- Mechanism family: RP-based private releases for augmented regression data `[X | y]`, plus comparison baselines.
+- RP benchmark path: RP-based private releases for augmented regression data, comparison baselines, OLS-from-release evaluation, covariance-release metrics, plots, CSV tables, and markdown summaries.
+- NDIS Gaussian-output path: `NDISGaussianWrapper`, shared calibration utilities, BLR and scalar-output GPR Gaussian-output algorithms, standalone demo scripts, and compact CSV summaries.
-- Datasets: Auto MPG, OpenML Bike Sharing, Kaggle Bike Sharing Demand, NYC flight delays, Tecator, and synthetic redundant regression.
+- Datasets: Auto MPG, OpenML Bike Sharing, Kaggle Bike Sharing Demand, NYC flight delays, Tecator, synthetic redundant regression, Wisconsin Diagnostic Breast Cancer, and Linnerud.
-- Downstream task: OLS fitted from released sufficient statistics (`OLSFromRelease`).
-- Release-quality metric: relative Frobenius error of the covariance block `X^T X`.
-- Reporting: aggregate CSV tables, OLS test-MSE plots, covariance-error plots, and markdown summaries.

-The framework is broader than the current demos: additional dataset adapters, mechanisms, metrics, and downstream tasks can be added behind the same config and runner abstractions.

 ## Quick start (local)